ravishankardas/Slot-Booking/README.md

 # slot_book

-Book your slot for the shoping
+This APP helps you in booking a slot for a shop.
+This flutter application is a part of multi-module project

 ## Getting Started